-Sectigo manages and makes publicly available directories of revoked Certificates using CRLs.
-All CRLs issued by Sectigo are X.509v2 CRLs, in particular as profiled in RFC3280.
-Users and relying parties are strongly urged to consult the directories of revoked Certificates at all times prior to relying on information featured in a Certificate.
+Sectigo manages and makes publicly available directories of revoked certificates using CRLs.
+All CRLs issued by Sectigo are X.509v2 CRLs, in particular as profiled in RFC5280.
+Users and relying parties are strongly urged to consult the directories of revoked certificates at all times prior to relying on information featured in a certificate.
 Sectigo updates and publishes a new CRL every 24 hours or more frequently under special circumstances.
-The CRL for any Certificate issued by Sectigo (whether Subscriber Certificate or CA Certificate) MAY be found at the URL encoded within the CRLDP field of the Certificate itself.
+The CRL for any certificate issued by Sectigo (whether Subscriber certificate or CA certificate) is found at the URL encoded within the CRLDP field of the certificate itself.